swairshah/pipecat-dictation/README.md

 ```

 Note that we are using an old version of ydotool because that's what you can install via apt.
 If you're on a distro with a newer ydotool or you've built ydotool from source, the arguments to `ydotool` will be incompatible.
 PRs are welcome!

+## Action Sequences

+You can define and run multi-step UI sequences without touching the keyboard.

+- `action_runner.py` executes a JSON list of actions: focus windows, move/hover/click the mouse, type text, press keys, and wait between steps.
+- The `prompt_point` action lets the runner ask you to hover the mouse somewhere; it captures coordinates after a short countdown.

+Examples:

+- Play a sequence:
+  - `uv run python action_runner.py play sequences/restart_and_connect.json`

+- Append a capture step to a sequence:
+  - `uv run python action_runner.py capture-point sequences/restart_and_connect.json connect_btn --message "Hover over Connect" --countdown 3`

+Integrating with the bot (Pipecat):
+- A tool `run_actions` is exposed to the LLM, so it can propose a batch of actions (including `prompt_point`) and execute them in order.
+This enables guided, hands-free flows: the model can ask you to hover, then click/type across different windows.

+### Recording sequences

+You can capture your own clicks and keystrokes and save them as a JSON sequence for later playback.

+- Start recording and save to a file (press `Esc` to stop):
+  - `uv run python action_runner.py record sequences/my_macro.json`

+- Append to an existing file:
+  - `uv run python action_runner.py record sequences/my_macro.json --append`

+- Tag keystrokes to a specific remembered window (so keys go to that window on playback):
+  - `uv run python action_runner.py record sequences/my_macro.json --window terminal`

+- Insert `focus_window` actions on the fly using function keys mapped to names:
+  - `uv run python action_runner.py record sequences/my_macro.json --window-map "1:bot,2:browser"`
+  - While recording, press `F1` to insert `{ "type": "focus_window", "name": "bot" }`, `F2` for `browser`, etc.

+Notes:
+- The recorder inserts a `wait` action when you pause longer than `--min-wait` (default 0.25s).
+- Mouse clicks are recorded as `move_mouse` to the click location followed by `click`.
+Close-together clicks are merged into multi-clicks (configurable with `--double-click-window`).
+- Regular typing is batched into `send_text` actions.
+Special keys like Enter/Tab/Arrow keys are recorded as `key` actions.
+If `--window` is provided, these are sent to that window on playback.

+### Voice control (Pipecat tools)

+The bot exposes tools to both execute and create sequences by voice:

+- `run_actions`: Provide a JSON array of actions (focus/move/hover/click/send_text/key/wait/prompt_point) to execute.
+- `start_action_recording`: Begin background recording of clicks/keys.
+You can optionally set a default window and F-key focus hotkeys (e.g., F1→`bot`).
+- `stop_action_recording`: Stop recording and return the captured actions; optionally save to a file and/or append.
+- `save_sequence`: Save actions (or the most recent recording) under a friendly name and update the index.
+- `list_sequences`: List saved sequences with names and file paths.
+- `delete_sequence`: Remove a sequence by name (and optionally delete its file).
+- `run_sequence`: Run a named sequence from the index.

+Example flows you can say to the bot:
+- “Start recording a sequence for the terminal window.”
+- (click, type, navigate)
+- “Stop recording and save it as sequences/my_macro.json.”
+- “Run that sequence now.”
+- “Save this sequence as ‘restart and connect’.”
+- “List my sequences.”
+- “Run ‘restart and connect’.”
+- “Delete the sequence ‘restart and connect’.”